rrohm/fx-unit/README.md

 # fx-unit

-fx-unit wants to make unit testing JavaFX controllers simple as simple as possible:
+fx-unit wants to make unit testing JavaFX controllers simple as possible:
 + test early
 + write tests with at most no overhead
 + no complex dependencies